 An education in the arts can enhance academic achievement, social and emotional development, civic engagement, and teamwork.
 It can also improve a child’s or young adult’s confidence, motivation, and concentration.
 Participation in a strong arts program provides not only the opportunity to understand and appreciate the dedication needed to find success as a performer or artist but also develops citizens who are creative thinkers and problem solvers.
 The development of these skills will help today’s students to be successful no matter their chosen field of study.

-The Visual and Performing Arts Department at Silverdale is a pathway that strives to support our population of talented youth who excel in the arts and to encourage them as they learn to use the talents given to them by their Creator to impact the world for God’s kingdom through their own creations.
+The Arts at Silverdale is a pathway that strives to support our population of talented youth who excel in the arts and to encourage them as they learn to use the talents given to them by their Creator to impact the world for God’s kingdom through their own creations.
 Silverdale fine arts classes, private instruction, as well as performance and competition opportunities, meet the needs of our highly gifted arts-inspired youth who exhibit desire and motivation to pursue higher levels of achievement and learning in the Arts.

 Silverdale students will have the choice of one of five areas of focus: